 My advice is don`t bother talking to anyone or spending any time researching HDTV.
 Go down to the shop, try to be impartial (sub conscious influences, it looks very swish therefore it must be better....) and ask to see the set on showing a football match next to a SD TV.

 Watch the picture from the same distance you would normally do so at home and then make up your own mind mind, but remember to bear in mind that (on either Freeview, Cable or Satellite) only a small percentage of all the channels will be High Definition anyway !

-HD on Freeview (originally recommended by Ofcom in Apr 08) consists of one MUX being given over entirely to HDTV, and the programmes which were originally on it then squeezed onto the other 5 MUXES.
-Note how this would not require any more wideband aerials to be installed than were originally required, or not as the case my be....
-However, even using an entire MUX for HDTV will only give three (later four) HDTV channels and this would be at the cost of increased compression (i.e. a worse picture) to all channels moved onto the other MUXES.
+Originally HD on Freeview consisted of one MUX being given over entirely to HDTV, the programmes which were originally on it were then squeezed onto the other 5 MUXES.
+However, even using an entire MUX for HDTV only gave half a dozen HDTV channels and this was at the cost of increased compression (i.e. a worse picture) to all channels moved onto the other MUXES.
 Then, from Nov 13 onwards, two more HD MUXES began to be rolled out but only to the 30 transmitters with the largest population coverages and at significantly less transmission power than the other digital channels.

 1 You`ve got a TV with built in HD (i.e. one purchased after Spring 2010), not an “HD ready” TV bought before that time, in which case will require an external HD Freeview box (see 2).